Clone the repository

-The simplest way to install the terminal-mcp-server for Claude Desktop is using Smithery:
+The easiest way to install Terminal MCP Server for Claude Desktop is through Smithery:

 npx -y @smithery/cli install @weidwonder/terminal-mcp-server --client claude